New Leaf Community Markets

 Within five years, the store had outgrown the space on Ingalls Street and in May 1990, Westside Community Market closed.
-Three days later, Scott and his trusty General Manager Rex Stewart, opened the doors to New Leaf Community Markets on Mission.
+Three days later, Scott and his trusty General Manager Rex Stewart, opened the doors to New Leaf Community.

 People shopped at New Leaf because the food was delicious, the vibe upbeat and they could trust us.
 We started programs that empower our customers, support local non-profits, inspire employees and move our mission ever forward.

-There’s Fewer Than a Thousand B Corps Worldwide and We’re One!
+There are Just a Few Thousand B Corps Worldwide, and We’re One!

 In November 2013, New Leaf Community Markets became the first grocer in California to be certified as a B Corporation—a company that uses the power of business to solve social and economic problems.
 To learn more, visit www.bcorporation.net.

 At New Leaf, we believe that taking care of people and taking care of the earth are one and the same.
 It’s the principle we’ve been committed to since 1985.

 What Makes New Leaf Tick

 Passionate About Quality